South Street Surgery

 Amik joined Jenner House in May 2009 and he became a trainer in 2010.

 Medical interests: Chronic Disease Management, Diabetes.
-Currently sitting on the Planned Care Board of the Clinical Commissioning Group 'CCG'
+Currently sitting on the Urgent Care Board of the Clinical Commissioning Group 'CCG' and Clinical Director for Harlow North PCN

 Lister Medical Centre